José Mourinho: 2011–12: Record breaking La Liga title

-2012–13 season
+2012–13: Final season in Madrid

 On 22 May 2012, Mourinho signed a new four-year contract to remain as Real Madrid manager through to 2016.
 After losing 3–2 in Barcelona in the first leg of the 2012 Supercopa de España, Real Madrid won the return leg in Madrid 2–1.
 Real Madrid won the competition on the away goals rule after a tie of 4–4 on aggregate.
 This meant Mourinho had won every domestic title available for a manager in the Spanish top division within two years.
 He became the only coach who has won the national super cups in four European countries.
 This also made Mourinho the first manager in history to win every domestic title, the league championship, cup, super cup and league cup (if available) in four European leagues.

 Real Madrid reached the semi-finals of the Champions League for the third consecutive year under Mourinho's management.
 The club was defeated 4–1 in the first leg away at Borussia Dortmund.
 In the second leg at home, Real managed to score two goals in the last 10 minutes, but the team could not get the third goal that would have levelled the aggregate score and sent them through on away goals.

 In the post-game press conference after the second leg with Dortmund, Mourinho hinted that the 2012–13 season with Real Madrid would be his last, saying, "I am loved by some clubs, especially one.
 In Spain it is different, some people hate me, many of you in this [press] room."
 Mourinho's fraught relationships with Sergio Ramos and club captain Iker Casillas (a popular player whom Mourinho sidelined in 2013) caused divisions between fans in the "Mourinhistas" and "Madridistas" (the more traditional Real Madrid fans) camps.
 His relationship with Cristiano Ronaldo became difficult because, according to Mourinho, the player "maybe thinks that he knows everything and that the coach cannot improve him anymore", so was unwilling to accept constructive criticism.
 Mourinho was also criticised for controversial incidents, including poking Tito Vilanova (then assistant coach at Barcelona) in the eye during a brawl, continual complaints about refereeing bias, clashes with journalists and Real officials, and frequent hints that Barça received favourable treatment from UEFA.

 Following the 2013 Copa del Rey final loss to Atlético Madrid on 17 May, Mourinho called the 2012–13 season "the worst of my career".
 Three days later, Real Madrid president Florentino Pérez announced Mourinho would leave the club at the end of the season by "mutual agreement", a year after signing a contract extension to 2016.